wogscpar/SZZUnleashed/README.md

 ```python
 python fetch.py
 ```
 It creates a directory with issues.
-To convert these into a format where they can be processed, use:
+To convert these into a format from which they can be processed, use:
 ```python
 python git_log_to_array.py <path_to_local_repo>
 ```
 This creates a file `gitlog.json` that is used to link the issues to bug fixing commits.
-Using the `find_bug_fixes.py` and this file, we can get a json file that contains the Issue and its corresponding commit SHA-1, the commit date, the creation date and the resolution date.
+Using the `find_bug_fixes.py` and this file, we get a json file that contains the Issue and its corresponding commit SHA-1, the commit date, the creation date and the resolution date.